gregcope/espressoMartini/README.md

 # Ingredients
 * Vodka
 * Ice
-* 2 or more shots of expresso or other strong coffee
+* 2 or more shots of espresso or other strong coffee
 * Kahlúa, Tia Maria or Baileys.
 First is prefered.
 I will not judge on the last two
 * Martin Glasses
 * Cocktail Shacker